Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Irreversibility

-\textbf{Logical irreversibility\,:} Logical operations take one or more bit-values as input and produce a single bit-value as output.
+Logical operations take one or more bit-values as input and produce a single bit-value as output.
 They are logically irreversible if the probability of a given output value differs from that of the input.
 Reversible logical operations preserve the quantity of information, whereas irreversible operations do not.
 In the case where the initial value of one given bit is known, the operation RESET TO 0\,\cite{Landauer_1961} (equivalent to ERASE\,\cite{Bennett_1982}) is logically irreversible because two possible initial values (0 or 1) lead to a single result~(0).
 Once the operation is done, the information on the initial value of the bit is lost.

 Note that erasing a set of bits decreases (or leaves constant) their statistical entropy, e.g. a set of bits with random equiprobable values and maximum entropy has zero entropy once all values are reset to 0.
-So that associating the corresponding logical irreversibility to thermodynamical irreversibility is not straightforward as the latter is most easily associated with an increase of entropy of the system.
+So that associating the corresponding logical irreversibility to thermodynamical irreversibility is not straightforward as the latter is most easily associated with an increase of entropy of the system (one can think for instance to spontaneous processes that occur at constant internal energy).

-\textbf{Landauer's eraser\,:} Landauer\,\cite{Landauer_1961} was looking for a physical implementation of the RESET TO 0 operation.
-For that he considers a one-to-one relation between the bit value and the two stable states of a particles in a bistable potential.
-RESET TO 0 amounts to applying a physical process that leaves the particle in the state to which was assigned the value 0.
-But to be functional the method must be the same whatever the initial state.
-This is a key point in Landauer argument (\cite{Landauer_1961} p.184).